ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/Ingress/aws-load-balancer-controller/install-aws-load-balancer-controller.md

 ## Uninstall AWS Load Balancer Controller

-You need to execute the following commands only when you no longer need the AWS Load Balancer installed in your kubernetes cluster:
+You need to execute the following commands only when you no longer need the AWS Load Balancer Controller installed in your kubernetes cluster:

 ```
 # Uninstall AWS Load Balancer Controller